Dell-Networking/ansible-role-dellos-image-upgrade/README.md

 Software image upgrade/install role
 ===================================

-This role facilitates upgrades or installation of an OS10 software image.
+This role facilitates upgrades or installation of a dellos10 software image.
 The *dellos-image-upgrade* role requires an SSH connection for connectivity to a Dell EMC Networking device.
-You can use any of the built-in Dell EMC Networking OS connection variables, or the ``provider`` dictionary.
+You can use any of the built-in OS connection variables .

 Installation
 ------------